neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 1. Problem Statement: Middleware is everywhere and everything is producing data now a day.
 A centralized tool is needed to make processing this data easier.
 The need for middleware for mobile nodes and mobile devices.

-2. Research Question: Interactive middleware architecture for lifelog based context-awareness in distributed and ubiquitous environments.
+2. Research Question(s): Interactive middleware architecture for lifelog based context-awareness in distributed and ubiquitous environments.
 As well, for mobile nodes and devices.

 3. Contribution: The paper strives to share information of designs for a system that can distribute and manage situational information for mobile nodes and devices in a distributed and ubiquitous environment and share the service content between the interactive middleware.